 One of the most powerful attributes of a customer loyalty program is that it’s recession-proof.

-According to Adobe Digital Index, “Repeat purchasers also deliver more during economic difficulties.”
-The study showed that the revenue share from repeat buyers in Europe increased by three percent, and fell only by one percent in the US.
+According to Adobe Digital Index, “Repeat purchasers also deliver more during economic difficulties”.
+The study showed that the revenue share from repeat buyers in Europe increased by 3%, and fell only by 1% in the US.

-The Adobe study also showed that loyalty program customers bought 25 percent more per purchase during holidays and other seasonal sales.
-Meanwhile, first-time buyers only bought four to 17 percent more per purchase.
+The Adobe study also showed that loyalty program customers bought 25% more per purchase during holidays and other seasonal sales.
+Meanwhile, first-time buyers only bought 4% to 17% more per purchase.

 If your business or brand ever introduces a new product who do you tell first?

-They convert better and faster than new or repeat customers who have bought from you only two times.
+They convert better and faster than new or repeat customers who have bought from you only twice.

-In the Adobe Digital Index report, loyal customers could convert at 24 percent where new customers only convert at six percent.
+In the Adobe Digital Index report, loyal customers could convert at 24% where new customers only convert at 6%.